Beach Holidays on the Dry South

 Ifaty lies close to Tulear on the South-west coast.
 Here you find sand, sea and snorkeling.
 So it’s the ideal place to relax after your wildlife safari.
 Situated on the largest lagoon of Madagascar, a coral reef protects Ifaty.
 Thus it also offers good diving and snorkelling.

-Whilst you’re here, why not visit the Reserve Reniala?
-This reserve offers baobabs, spiny bush, reptiles, geckos and Parson’s chameleon parson.
+Perhaps visit the Reserve Reniala to see its baobabs, spiny bush, reptiles, geckos and Parson’s chameleon parson.

 Ifaty is also a popular place for birding, given its proximity to some fast-dwindling spiny forest.
 Here you see some rare southern endemics.
 Indeed keen birders should come here soon while there is still some forest left!